asadiceccarelli/italian-wholesale/README.md

 ### Four hour dual cycle

 A slighlty different approach is taken to analyse four hour battery operating on a morning and evening cycle.
 By looking at the price profile in the previous section, we assume two charging cycles take place between 03:00-07:00 and 13:00-17:00 and two discharging cycles between 08:00-12:00 and 19:00-23:00.
 Then the maximum price of each charging period is plotted alongside the minimum price of each dischargin period to see how many days a year the price profile is desireable.
+This charging and discharging profile brings in a revenue of 206 k€/MWh using the same charging and discharging times without any kind of forecasting required.

 <p align='center'>
   <img src='figures/italy-4hr-profile-analysis.jpeg' width='800'>